 Beach Patrols 2024

-Full time services have finished at St Ouen and St Brelade for 2024.
+Full time services have finished for 2024.

-2024 has been a busy season with lots of rescues, incidents, major and minor first aids.
+This year has been a busy season with lots of rescues, incidents, major and minor first aids.
 Thank you to our amazing lifeguards for all their hard work, dedication and bravery.

 Henry Irvine, Regional Lifeguard Lead, said those taking to the ocean should continue to stay safe and "be aware" of water dangers.